Kalana-S/Heart-Disease-Prediction-System-using-Machine-Learning/README.md

 # ❤️ Heart Disease Prediction System using Machine Learning

-This is a machine learning-powered web application developed with Python, XGBoost, and Flask, designed to predict whether a person is likely to have heart disease based on clinical and diagnostic inputs.
+This is a machine learning-powered web application developed with **Python, XGBoost, and Flask**, designed to predict whether a person is likely to have heart disease based on clinical and diagnostic inputs.

 ## 🚀 Features
 - Predicts heart disease likelihood using real patient health indicators.